dCache/dcache-book2/cookbook-net.md

 If pool nodes of a dCache instance are connected to a secondary interface of the `GridFTP` door, e.g. because they are in a private subnet, the `GridFTP` door will still tell the pool to connect to its primary interface, which might be unreachable.

 The reason for this is that the control communication between the door and the pool is done via the network of `TCP` connections which have been established at start-up.
-In the standard setup this communication is routed via the DCACHE domain.
+In the standard setup this communication is routed via the dCache domain.
 However, for the data transfer, the pool connects to the `GridFTP` door.
 The IP address it connects to is sent by the `GridFTP` door to the pool via the control connection.
 Since the `GridFTP` door cannot find out which of its interfaces the pool should use, it normally sends the IP address of the primary interface.

 Solution
 --------